 7. Check your system registry

-If all the methods above have been to no avail, your Windows Registry might be damaged or corrupt and therefore need repairing.
+If all the methods above have been to no avail, your Windows Registry might be damaged or corrupt and therefore needs repairing.
 We warn you against modifying it by yourself, as the process is extremely risky.
 In fact, you can easily damage your system beyond repair.
-That is why we recommend using 100 % free Auslogics Registry Cleaner to fix registry issues – this tool can do the job in no time without compromising your OS.
+That is why we recommend using a free tool such as Auslogics Registry Cleaner to fix registry issues – this tool can do the job in no time without compromising your OS.